[Most articles can be downloaded; if you see no download form, write to us.]

-The Father is the hardest Person of the Trinity to have a close relationship with.
+The Father is the Person of the Holy Trinity who’s most difficult to have a close relationship with.
 He’s the one who punishes us.
 He expects perfection.
 Right?
 Wrong!
+We need healing in our idea of his Fatherhood.

 Doesn’t it seem like the Father is the hardest Person of the Trinity to have a close relationship with?
 Jesus is our Friend and Brother.
 The Holy Spirit is the one we rely on for understanding and wisdom.
 But the Father is the scary one.
 He’s the one who punishes us.
 He expects perfection from us.
 And He’s too far away up there in Heaven to help us with our little daily problems.
 Right?
 Wrong!